kristinatonnessen/edu-gate-norway-spruce/docs/BRIEF.md

 ### **Technical Stack and Tools**
    - **Framework/Library**: React, Vue, or another frontend framework.
    - **CSS Framework**: Tailwind CSS (if preferred) for design consistency.
-   - **Prototyping Tool**: Figma or Adobe XD for creating and sharing the UI designs.
+   - **Prototyping Tool**: Figma for creating and sharing the UI designs.
    - **Version Control**: Git for collaborative code management.

 ---